10-Month-Old Developmental Milestones

 Your Life as a Parent: Tips for Sharing Parental Duties

 • Split the chores.
 Create a list of the common daily, weekly, and monthly household chores and find a way to split these chores fairly.
-Perhaps one parent can contribute more mid-week, while the other takes over on weekends.
+Perhaps one parent can contribute more during the week whereas the other takes over on weekends.

 • Take turns with baby care.
 One or both of you may be working, but you’re both likely to want to be involved and invested in raising your child.
-Can you share who gets up at night to soothe your little one if she cries?
-Can one of you handle the morning feeds, the other the evenings?
-Can you split who takes days off if your baby is sick, and share who does the childcare runs?
+Can you share who gets up at night to soothe your little one if they cry?
+Can one of you handle the morning feeds, and the other the evenings?
+Can you split who takes days off if your baby is sick, and share who does the child care runs?

 • Remain flexible.
 Things change and your family’s needs evolve.
 Sit down with your partner regularly to discuss what’s working and what isn’t.